 Some of the banlieues close to central Paris are very wealthy and desirable (such as Versailles).
 But the word banlieues has come to have connotations in the French language and is more like what Americans would call "the projects" or the English "housing estates".
 These are the 'badlands' and it would be unwise to walk alone there; Clichy-sous-Bois is a notorious trouble spot.

 Good answer by Phil.
 Nothing else to add except to say I live in the banlieues, Boulogne Billancourt in fact, and is it a lovely area to live.
-You would not have any problems walking around there after dark. almost 7 years agoAnswered by Guide2Paris via WorldNomads.com
+You would not have any problems walking around there after dark. about 7 years agoAnswered by Guide2Paris via WorldNomads.com

 There's not so much to see in the suburbs anyway...